demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 19. microsoft-atp-remove-app-restriction
 ---
-Enable the execution of any application on the machine.
+Enables the execution of any application on the machine.

 ##### Required Permissions
 Machine.RestrictExecution

 ##### Base Command

 `microsoft-atp-remove-app-restriction`